Llangynfelyn / Llancynfelin / Llancynvelyn / Llangynfelin / Llangynvelin

 INFORMATION

-Church/Chapel: Parish Church of St. Cynvelyn / Eglwys Sant Cynfelyn
+Church / Chapel Name: Parish Church of St. Cynvelyn / Eglwys Sant Cynfelyn

-Church Patron Saints: St. Cynvelin [aka Cynfelin / Cynfelyn / Cynvelyn]
+Church Patron Saint(s): St. Cynvelin [aka Cynfelin / Cynfelyn / Cynvelyn]

-Church Location: Llangyfelyn, Machynlleth SY20 8PU, UK
+Church Address: Llangyfelyn, Machynlleth SY20 8PU, UK

 Directions to Site: Located off the A4353, W of the A487, 15 km NNE of Aberystwith